 1. Grass-Fed Steak Tacos With Cowgirl Salsa

-The grass-fed beef provides some omega-3 fatty acids, which you won't get from conventional beef, along with protein to build strong muscles and keep you full.
+"This recipe uses corn two ways, as the starchy base with the tortilla and as a garnish with the kernels," Jone, says.
+Plus, grass-fed beef provides some omega-3 fatty acids, which you won't get from conventional beef, along with protein to build strong muscles and keep you full.

 Get the Grass-Fed Steak Tacos With Cowgirl Salsa recipe and nutrition info here.

 This chilled soup is packed with chickpeas, corn and avocado to boost satiety with a balance of fat, protein and fiber.
 "This gazpacho bowl uses corn for texture, and its sweetness balances out the spice from the flavorful serrano," says Jones.

 "If you aren't into cold soups, this can easily be used as a salsa to garnish other dishes or to dip tortilla chips into," she adds.

 Get the Hearty Gazpacho Bowl recipe and nutrition info here.

 "If you can handle the heat, double or triple the jalapeno for added vitamin C or add a finely-diced red bell pepper," Nicole Rodriguez, RDN, says.
 To make it a complete meal, add a cup of brown rice and lean beef.

 Get the 20-Minute Summer Squash and Corn Salad recipe and nutrition info from Dishing Out Health.

 "Many salads are nourishing but too low in carbohydrates, leaving you feeling unsatisfied or hungry soon after — which can lead to constant grazing or overeating later," says Jones.
 Yet, the addition of corn as the whole grain in this salad gives you energy to power through the day, she tells us.
 And the chicken and beans both have protein to fill you up.